 (5) The regulations may provide that section 6(2) does not have effect in relation to any specified regulations, or any specified provisions of regulations, made for the purposes of subsection (1).

-[Section 14A inserted by No. 36 of 2012 s.
+[Section 14A inserted: No. 36 of 2012 s.
 8.]

 14. Cooling-off period